-E1, since E1 permissions will be inherited via the role hierarchy.
+The PSO1 role has partial responsibility over project 1 roles.
+Let Alice be a member of the PSO1 role and Bob a member of the ED role.
+Alice can assign Bob to any of the E1, PE1 and QE1 roles, but not to the PL1 role.
+Also if Charlie is not a member of the ED role, then Alice cannot assign him to any project 1 role.
+Hence, Alice has authority to enroll users in the E1, PE1 and QE1 roles provided these users are already members of ED.
+Note that if Alice assigns Bob to PE1 he does not need to be explicitly assigned to E1, since E1 permissions will be inherited via the role hierarchy.
 The PSO2 role is similar to PSO1 but with respect to project 2.
-The DSO role inherits the authority of PSO1 and PSO2 roles but can further add users who are members of ED to the PL1 and PL2 roles.
-The SSO role can add users who are in the E role to the ED role, as well as add users who are in the ED role to the DIR role.
+The DSO role inherits the authority of PSO1 and PSO2 roles but can further add users who are in the E role to the ED role, as well as add users who are in the ED role to the DIR role.
 This ensures that even the SSO must first enroll a user in the ED role before that user is enrolled in a role senior to ED.
 This is a reasonable specification for can-assign.
 There are, of course, lots of other equally reasonable specifications in this context.
 This is a matter of policy decision and our model provides the necessary flexibility.